scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 for breakfast and then ramen for lunch.
 Then for dinner had wings.
 So much food.

+### Day 397

+No soylent today either.
+Had breakfast at a diner with my visiting friends before they left.
+Then spent the day painting and working on a project.
+Got some chow mein at the end of it, as well as some freshly slaughtered and barbequed chicken.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/